cl91/NeptuneOS/docs/Developer-Guide.md

 `DEVICE_OBJECT.Characteristics` has been merged with `DEVICE_OBJECT.Flags` to form a 64-bit flag, so replace `DEVICE_OBJECT.Characteristics` with `DEVICE_OBJECT.Flags`.

+##### Reference Counting

+Objects that have `OBJECT_HEADER` as the first member of its structure are reference counted.
+These include the device objects and file objects (see `ntddk.h` for the full list).
+In particular, when you set the device object and file object of an IRP, you must increase their reference counting.
+The system-provided helper routines such as `IoBuildAsynchronousFsdRequest` already takes care of increasing the refcount of the device object.
+If you set the file object pointer of the IO stack location, you must increase the refcount of the file object manually.

+If your driver increased the reference counting of the file object in the CREATE dispatch routine (or any other IRP dispatch routine), you should dereference the file object in the CLOSE dispatch routine.
+Otherwise, you should NOT dereference the file object, because wdm.dll will dereference the file object as a response to the CloseFile server message.

 ##### IO Transfer Type

 Elaborate on how our architecture (running drivers in separate address spaces)